spevnev/uprintf/README.md

 # Universal printf

-uprintf is a single-header library that allows to print anything in C, intended for debugging and prototyping.
+*uprintf* is a header-only library for printing anything in C.

-### What is a single header library?

-The idea behind single-header libraries is that they're easy to distribute since it's trivial to add them to any project.

-By default the header file acts as any header would, i.e. contains **declarations** (without definitions). \
-However, by defining a macro the header start to act as a `.c` file, i.e. contains **definitions**.

 ## Examples

-Source files as well as their outputs can be found in [examples](examples). \
+Examples and their outputs can be found in [examples](examples), and can be built using `make examples`.
-You can also build them yourself using `make examples`, but note that `sqlite` takes long to build.

-In addition, there are also [tests](tests) with their outputs in the [baselines](tests/baselines).

 ### Example outputs